COVID-19 Protocols and Procedures

 - Rowers and coaches are required to wear their own freshly cleaned face mask, fully covering nose and mouth, while on-site.
 No exceptions!
 Before leaving car, facemasks must be on.

-- Masks may be removed after leaving the dock, but must be placed over the nose and mouth before docking.
+- In singles: masks may be removed after leaving the dock, but must be placed over the nose and mouth before docking.

 - Health screenings will occur at the start of every practice.
 Failure of any check will result in the rower being asked to immediately leave the premises: